Appizy/appizy-app-embed/src/readme.txt

 = Where are the user's data from the calculator saved? =

-These information are stored inside your WordPress database.
+These information are stored inside the WordPress database.
 Please ensure that the terms of use of your website allow you to store these personal data.

 = Is there any export or backup of these data available? =